arun-arunisto/Python-Education/README.md

 #python_sqlite_cheatcodes - a small guide of python and sqlite database

 #python_postgresql_cheatcodes - a small guide of python and postgresql database

+#python_mongodb_cheatcodes - a small guide of python and mongodb database